-Dr. Murray has experience on a variety projects related to the fate of metals and petroleum products in the environment, including biodegradation and forensics applications.
-In particular, she has provided technical consulting on cases of mercury contamination, focusing on the complex chemical and biological reactions that control the methylation, and therefore toxicity of this metal.
-She has participated in the design and implementation of field and laboratory studies to determine the behavior of organic and inorganic chemicals in complex environmental media as well as provided support in related litigation matters.
-Her background in analytical chemistry allows her to evaluate and interpret large environmental data sets for a variety of chemicals.
+Dr. Murray applies cutting-edge analytical techniques, such as non-traditional stable isotope analysis and molecular biological analyses to answer questions related to biodegradation, NRDA, and environmental forensics applications.
+Her background in analytical chemistry allows her to evaluate and interpret large environmental data sets for a variety of chemicals of interest to her clients.
+In particular, she has provided technical consulting on cases of mercury contamination, focusing on the complex chemical and biological reactions that control the methylation and, therefore, toxicity of this metal.
+She has also worked extensively on petroleum hydrocarbon fingerprinting to identify the source and extent of contamination from oil spills, leaking tanks and other accidental releases.
+She has participated in the design and implementation of field and laboratory studies to determine the behavior of organic and inorganic chemicals in complex environmental media and provides support in related litigation matters.

 CREDENTIALS & PROFESSIONAL HONORS